jiyongk84/jyk-phase5-flatiron-final-project/README.md

 # Airport booking app

-This is a CLI (Command line interface) based app written in Python.
-This app is used to support Aircraft Technicians (Any Technicians) to keep track Maintenance tasks to aid them with their day to day work in a fast paced environment without constantly looking at paper work packages.
+This is a full stack app with HTML, CSS, and Javascript with React in the frontend and Python, Flask, SQLalchemy for backend.
+This app is used to search and book airline tickets.

 ## Acknowledgements